Last updated on January 16th, 2025 at 01:20 pm

 The kitchen is no longer a concealed corner of a home used solely for cooking; it has evolved into a multifunctional space where we gather, socialize, and create memories.
 The layout, ease of movement, spacing, lighting, and color scheme are all elements of design that impact the functionality and atmosphere of a kitchen.

 Throughout this article, I’ll lay down some solid kitchen design principles and explain how they enrich our kitchen spaces to give you a foundation for creating/planning the kitchen of your dreams.
-I would also recommend checking my write up dedicated to grouping of the key spaces within a kitchen.
+I would also recommend checking my write up dedicated to grouping of the key spaces within a kitchen which we call zones.

 “Before starting the design process, the most important thing is to understand how the kitchen is going to be used.
 This is a basic approach that any architect must take.
 A kitchen can’t be just a leftover space or a space to be defined at the end of a project.
 Designers must understand that a kitchen has various flows and different work areas that need to be integrated throughout the entire project. –ArchDaily.com”